Ai-Kiwi/Voxelith/readme.md

  - Cascaded Shadow Maps using LOD levels.
  - Transparency system.
  - Multi-draw indirect rendering approach.
+   - Used for entites and terrain, terrain is one draw call and each entity type is one draw call.
+Lose objects are also grouped in with terrain so all that is 1 call. (terrain and lose objects are still split by buffer number and if transparent)
  - 256MB GPU mesh buffers for rendered content, with automatic defragmentation.
  - Automatic creation of new mesh buffers when they are too full.
  - An instance-based system for entity rendering.